- Part A: 60% of patients with DUPIXENT (n=42) vs 5% with placebo (n=39) (P<0.001)

 Administer the subcutaneous injection into the thigh or abdomen, except for the 2 inches (5 cm) around the navel.
 The upper arm can also be used if a caregiver administers the injection.
 Be sure to rotate the injection site with each injection.
 DO NOT inject DUPIXENT into skin that is tender, damaged, bruised, or scarred.1

 DUPIXENT is intended for use under the guidance of a healthcare provider.
-A patient may self-inject DUPIXENT after receiving training in subcutaneous injection technique using the 300 mg pre-filled syringe or 300 mg pre-filled pen.
+A patient may self-inject DUPIXENT after receiving training in subcutaneous injection technique using the 200 mg or 300 mg pre-filled syringe or 200 mg or 300 mg pre-filled pen.
 For pediatric patients 12 to 17 years of age, it is recommended that DUPIXENT be administered under the supervision of an adult.
-There is no loading dose for eosinophilic esophagitis (EoE) patients.1
+In children 1 year to less than 12 years of age, DUPIXENT should be given by a caregiver.
+There is no loading dose for EoE patients.1

 Provide proper training to patients and/or caregivers on the preparation and administration of DUPIXENT prior to use according to the Instructions for Use.1

 The pre-filled syringe and the pre-filled pen each come with their own set of specific instructions and guidelines for administration.
-After choosing your preferred method of treatment, it is important to provide proper training to patients and/or caregivers on the preparation and administration of DUPIXENT prior to use to ensure each step is followed correctly.
-In pediatric patients 12 to 17 years of age, it is recommended that DUPIXENT be administered under the supervision of an adult.1
+After choosing your preferred method of treatment, it is important to provide proper training to patients and/or caregivers on the preparation and administration of DUPIXENT prior to use to ensure each step is followed correctly.1

 Advise patients to follow sharps disposal recommendations after administering DUPIXENT.
 Patients and/or caregivers should read the Instructions for Use prior to injecting.1